 Step 5: The instructor will verbally communicate the consequence to the student.

 Step 6: The Academic Dean will formally notify the student of the consequence via a letter delivered by regular or certified mail or by personal delivery within five (5) business days of the decision.
-The Academic Dean will forward copies of the letter to the instructor, the student’s advisor of record, the Provost, the Vice President of Student Services, and the Registrar’s Office.
+The Academic Dean will forward copies of the letter to the instructor, the student’s advisor of record, the Provost, the Registrar, and the Chief Student Affairs Officer.
 The communication will include a copy of the Grade Appeals and Academic Complaints procedure.
-In the event that the student requests a hearing, procedures will be followed as outlined under the Student Code of Conduct, “Hearings and Appeals” section.
+In the event that the student requests a hearing, procedures will be followed as outlined under the Student Code of Conduct “Hearings and Appeals” section.

 If the instructor and Academic Dean are not in agreement regarding the consequence: